Esenpınar: History

 The former name of the settlement was Gövere.
-Gövere was founded by a Turkmen tribe named Sarıkeçili.
-Although exact date of foundation is uncertain, it is claimed that the settlement might have been founded during the era of Seljuks, (i.e., 12-13th century).
+Gövere was founded by a Turkmen tribe called Sarıkeçili.
+Although the exact date of foundation is uncertain, it is claimed that the settlement might have been founded during the era of Seljuks, (i.e., 12-13th century).
 The mosque of Gövere was built in 1741 and there is a grave stone which dates back to 1461.
 The settlement was declared a township in 1992.

 Economy

 The main economic activity is irrigated farming, the source of irrigation being Limonlu River and Gövere puddle at the north of the town.
 Cauliflower, bean, tomato, apple and peach are among the more important crops.